helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 })
 ```

-You can find the full repo on [github.com/helloblock/demo-wallet](https://github.com/helloblock/demo-wallet)

-We also recommend [JSON View](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) which beautifies JSON data inside your browser.

 <br>
 ## Building Transactions - The Easy Way
 <br>
-One of the most difficult things to grasp initially is how to build transactions in Bitcoin.
+Building raw Bitcoin transactions are hard.
 Fortunately, bitcoinjs-lib provides a convenience methods to build transactions.
-You don't need to fully understand how Bitcoin transactions to get them working.
+You don't need to fully understand Bitcoin transactions to make them working.

-Here's the executable code, runnable in the browser.
+Here's the easy way of doing it.
+The code is executable in the browser.
 We've already loaded the private key with some testnet Bitcoins.
 But you can hit the [Faucet](https://helloblock.io/docs/ref#faucet) if it runs out.